 A common decision has to be made, either to use commercial simulation tools or to develop a new software.
-Knowing the real-time functionality expectations, and evaluating the earlier experience on speed performance and limits of data interaction amount of commercial solutions drove the cluster to build up a new system.
+Knowing the real-time functionality expectations, and evaluating the earlier experience on speed performance and limits of data interaction amount of commercial solutions drove the cluster to build up a new system (Monostori & Viharos 2001), (Viharos & Monostori 2002).

 The next document contains the detailed software description preceding the development, including the identification about individual software parts, the related development objects, variables and functions, the appropriate communication protocol, software surface and functionalities, etc. Having the scheduled development plan, the software was implemented through several months.
 Its name is M2ATRIX representing the basic entities of its internal parts and satisfying marketing aspects, too.
-Fig. 2. shows the layout of the completed M2ATRIX.